denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^56]: Rogers, “The Demo”; Tweney, “Mother of All Demos.”

 [^57]: Engelbart, “Doug Engelbart 1968 Demo.”
-The is subject to numerous academic studies.
-See Bardini; Rowberry; Chun, 85.
+The demo is subject to numerous academic studies.
+See Atkinson; Bardini; Rowberry; Chun, 85.

 [^58]: Engelbart, Human Intellect Augmentation Techniques, 1.